Project Briefs and Roadmaps available here

 AMTech provided grants to industry-driven consortia to identify and prioritize research projects addressing long-term U.S. industrial research needs.

-Technology roadmaps and related AMTech-enabled outputs were to help guide pre-competitive, infrastructural research.
-The Manufacturing USA institutes were to make use of technology roadmaps in determining which R&D projects to pursue.
+Technology roadmaps and related AMTech-enabled outputs helped guide pre-competitive, infrastructural research.
+Numerous technology roadmaps resulted from these awards and are available on the project briefs' pages.
+Many of Manufacturing USA institutes made or will make use of technology roadmaps in determining which R&D projects to pursue.

 There are no competitions currently planned 2016 or later under the AMTech program.
 Decisions regarding possible future competitions will be posted here.